harness/developer-hub/tutorials/self-managed-enterprise-edition/use-self-managed-minio-object-storage.md

 To set up MinIO, you must first create a VM for the Nginx LoadBalancer with the above hardware requirements.

-To create a new VM instance for the Nginx LoadBalancer, do the following:
+To create a new VM instance for the Nginx load balancer, do the following:

 1. Select the machine type based on the hardware requirements for Nginx.